Logo Futurismo

 Álvaro RP | Some of the fish you can find while snorkeling in Ilhéu de Vila Franca

 Animals are the only residents of the islet.
-Among the fauna living on the islet, we have 29 different species of birds registered, including our dear Cory’s shearwaters who nest there, but also common terns, the yellow-legged gull, and the rock pigeon.
-Also flying, there are 18 identified species of Lepidoptera (butterflies and moths).
+Among the fauna living on the islet, we have 29 different species of birds registered, including our dear Cory’s shearwaters, which nest there, as well as common terns, the yellow-legged gull, and the rock pigeon.
+Additionally, 18 identified species of Lepidoptera (butterflies and moths) are also flying.

-Among the flora, you can see some 59 identified species, including 9 endemic ones.
-There is heather, fire tree, reed, agave, or dragon tree for instance.
+Among the flora, you can see some 59 identified species, including nine endemic ones.
+There is heather, fire tree, reed, agave, or dragon tree, for instance.
 In the water, you can also spot some submarine flora, as there are 13 species of algae.

 Although it is a small islet, there are many things to do and see at Ilhéu de Vila Franca.
 That is why you should plan to spend at least half a day there.
-You can even bring a picnic to enjoy on the shore that allows you to stay the whole day.
+You can even bring a picnic to enjoy on the shore, which allows you to stay the whole day.

 David Rodrigues | A sperm whale rising its fluke in the air